Driver killed after fleeing Texas Border Patrol checkpoint in a stolen car and shooting at officers

 The man was shot and killed by law enforcement, the agency confirmed.
 Nobody else was injured.

-A Culberson County Sheriff’s Office spokesperson told CNN earlier Wednesday the driver began firing inside the checkpoint.
-They also said only one law enforcement officer fired at the suspect.
-CNN has sought clarity from DPS.
+A Culberson County Sheriff’s Office spokesperson told CNN Wednesday the driver began firing inside the checkpoint.
+DPS later clarified the shooting began on the highway.

-McMillan’s vehicle appears to have been stolen from Arizona, according to DPS, citing a preliminary investigation.

 The incident is being investigated by Texas Rangers with assistance from the FBI and Border Patrol.